-There can’t be many people out there who haven’t experienced gargalethesia, the Writeable ‘Word Of The Week’, meaning the sensation caused by being tickled.
+There can’t be many people out there who haven’t experienced gargalethesia, Writeable’s ‘Word Of The Week’, meaning the sensation caused by being tickled.

-This week we bring you the term gargalethesia, as a result of reading The Tickle Book by Ian Whybrow and Axel Scheffler.
-My 4-year-old simply couldn’t bear the thought of being tickled when the Tickle Monster appeared and pre-empting gargalethesia, kept telling me, “I’m allergic, allergic I tell you.”
-Which prompted me to inform him of the correct word for the sensation… and allowed me to enjoy hearing his cute mispronunciations.
+This week we bring you the term gargalethesia as a result of reading The Tickle Book by Ian Whybrow and Axel Scheffler.
+My 4-year-old is never able to bear the thought of being tickled when the Tickle Monster appeared.
+Preempting gargalethesia, he kept telling me, “I’m allergic, allergic!”
+Which prompted me to inform him of the correct word for the sensation and allowed me to enjoy hearing his cute mispronunciations.

 The actual pronunciation is ‘gar-gal-es-the-sia.’
-And the word itself comes from a combination of:
+The word itself comes from a combination of:

-And for those of us trying to lose weight while the gyms remain closed, it’s worth knowing that experiencing gargalethesia can help you burn calories.
-With 10-15 minutes of laughing apparently capable of burning up to 40 calories a day.
+For those of us trying to lose weight while the gyms remain closed, it’s worth knowing that gargalethesia can help you burn calories.
+With 10-15 minutes of laughing capable of burning up to 40 calories a day.

-Personally, I experience gargalethesia when my feet are targeted.
-But my children, they can barely even stand the anticipation of being tickled.
+I’ll always suffer from gargalethesia when my feet get targeted.
+As for my children, they can’t even stand the anticipation of being tickled.
 How about you?
-Can you tolerate the sensation long enough to burn those calories?
+Are you able to tolerate the sensation long enough to burn those calories?
 Or are you a squealing wreck as soon as anyone comes close to tickling you?

-If you enjoy reading our Word Of The Week blogs, head on over to our Facebook or Instagram pages and share the love.
-And feel free to share your feelings on the subject of gargalethesia.
-Until next week…
+If you enjoy reading our Word Of The Week blogs, head over to our Facebook or Instagram pages and share the love.
+Feel free to share your feelings on the subject of gargalethesia with us too.
+Until next week!